 - Continue entering all unit information.

 - If you know Excel, feel free to unlock cells and play around.
 However, they are locked for a reason.
 If you mess something up, download the file again and start over.

 - Materials Sheet: Add materials as necessary.
 The materials sheet is built for me.
 Change as you need.
 The prices reflect the prices I get in Florida.
 They may be different for you, so double check.
 Don’t forget to include shipping in the price, or add a line for shipping on the Overview page.

 - Don’t skip unit sheets.

 - If you need to reduce the number of sheets, hide them.
 You can always unhide them.

 - When you download the file, save it as a template in the Excel Template Folder.
 It will pop up as a template when you open excel.

-Jason Strom is a graduate of North Carolina School of the Arts and has been with FSU as the Paint Shop Manager and Adjunct Faculty for 7 years.
-Jason’s experiences includes painting scenery for The McCarter Theatre, Maine State Music Theatre, John Creech Design and Production, LIV Design, Inc., Carnegie‐Mellon University, University of Pittsburgh, and for productions both on and off-Broadway.
+Jason Strom is a graduate of the North Carolina School of the Arts and has been with FSU as the Paint Shop Manager and Adjunct Faculty for 7 years.
+Jason’s experiences include painting scenery for The McCarter Theatre, Maine State Music Theatre, John Creech Design and Production, LIV Design, Inc., Carnegie‐Mellon University, University of Pittsburgh, and for productions both on and off-Broadway.
 To see more work of his work, please visit his website.

 Do you have a great template that you use to organize and help manage the cleaner side of our trade?
 We would love to hear from you!